 - The cervix was inflamed and so the cells could not be seen clearly enough

 In all these cases, you will just be asked to go back and have another test.
 This is usually about 3 months later.
-If you have an infection, you will be given some treatment first.
+If you have an infection, you will have some treatment first.

 Cervical erosion is a condition often picked up by cervical screening tests.
 You may hear it called an ectropion.
 It has nothing to do with cervical cancer.
 It means that glandular cells, which are only normally seen inside the cervical canal, can be seen on the surface of the cervix.
 The cervix often looks a little inflamed in this area.
 An erosion is nothing to worry about.
 It is common in teenagers, in pregnancy, and in women on the pill.
 It can cause slight bleeding, especially after sex.
 Usually the condition goes away by itself without any treatment.

-Abnormal results can be reported in two different ways.
+Abnormal results can be reported in 2 different ways.
 In the UK, if you have abnormal cells you are most likely to be told you have

 - Moderate or severe cell changes (high grade dyskaryosis)

-More rarely your smear test result may say CIN 1, CIN 2, or CIN 3 instead of mild, moderate or severe.
+More rarely your screening test result may say CIN 1, CIN 2, or CIN 3 instead of mild, moderate or severe.
 CIN stands for cervical intraepithelial neoplasia.
 This just means cervical cell changes.
 This classification is not strictly accurate as CIN can only really be diagnosed with a biopsy.
-But the smear results do indicate that you probably have
+But these results do indicate that you probably have

 - CIN 1 if you have mild cell changes